MicrosoftDocs/azure-docs/articles/hpc-cache/hpc-cache-support-ticket.md

 To open a ticket when you do not have an active cache, use the main Help + support page from the Azure portal.
 Open the portal menu from the control at the top left of the screen, then scroll to the bottom and click **Help + support**.

-> [!TIP]
-> If you need a quota increase, most requests can be handled automatically.
-Follow the instructions below in [Request a quota increase](#request-a-quota-increase).
+Support requests are also used to request a quota increase.
+If you want to host more HPC Caches than your subscription currently allows, follow the instructions below in [Request a quota increase](#request-a-quota-increase).

 ## Request technical support